-42. The concessionaire is usually entitled to full compensation for loss sustained as a result of termination on grounds attributable to the contracting authority.
-The compensation due to the concessionaire usually includes compensation for the value of the works and installations, to the extent they have not already been amortized, as well as for the damage caused to the concessionaire, including lost profits, which are usually calculated on the basis of the concessionaire's revenue during previous financial years.
-The concessionaire may be entitled to full compensation of debt and equity, including debt service and lost profit.
+46. The concessionaire is usually entitled to full compensation for loss sustained as a result of termination on grounds attributable to the contracting authority.
+The compensation due to the concessionaire usually includes compensation for the value of the works and installations, to the extent they have not already been amortized, as well as for the loss caused to the concessionaire, including lost profits, which are usually calculated on the basis of the concessionaire's revenue during previous financial years, when termination occurs during the operational phase, or are based on a projection of the expected benefit during the duration originally envisaged.
+The concessionaire may be entitled to full compensation of debt and equity, including debt service and lost profits.